 The site of Machu Picchu and its buildings was influenced by the location of the nearby holy mountains.
 For example, an arrow-shaped stone at the top of Huayna Picchu points directly through the Intihautana Stone to Mount Salcantay, which was one of the most important mountains in Inca cosmology.

-- Machu Picchu is in the Vilcanota Mountain Range.
+- Machu Picchu is in the Vilcanota Mountain Range within the Sacred Valley.